eduardz1/Master-Thesis/chapters/implementation.typ

       PUBLIC $<$<BOOL:${HAWEN_USE_CUDA}>:-static-nvidia;-cuda>
   )
   ```,
-  caption: [Handling of the CUDA library in HAWEN's build system.]
+  caption: [Handling of the CUDA library in @HAWEN's build system.]
     + context {
       if state("image-outline").get() { linebreak(justify: true) }
     },